ggrg/docs/MojaloopDeployment/MojaloopDeploymentGuide.md

 [Kubernetes Install with Docker 2](../Wiki/KubernetesInstallWithDocker-2.png)

 #### 2.1.2 Kubernetes environment setup:
-The following are all command line executables specifically for Mac.
+The following are all command line executables specifically for **Mac**.
 1. List the current Kubernetes context;
    ```bash
    kubectl config get-contexts